2026–27 NBA season

 Postseason

-Amazon Prime Video will broadcast all play-in tournament games,[13] and will have between nine and 17 first-round playoff games, and between five and nine second-round playoff games.
+Amazon Prime Video will stream all play-in tournament games.
+The first two playoff rounds will then be split between Amazon Prime Video, ESPN/ABC, and NBC/Peacock.
+Amazon Prime Video will have between nine and 17 first-round games, and between five and nine second-round games.
 ESPN and ABC will air approximately 18 games in the first two rounds.
-NBC and/or Peacock will air between 22 and 34 games in the first two rounds, with at least half of them airing on NBC.[13]
+NBC and/or Peacock will air between 15 and 23 first-round games, and between seven and 11 second-round games, with at least half of all of them airing on NBC.[24]

 Per a rotation, ESPN/ABC will air a conference final, and Amazon Prime Video will exclusively stream the other conference final.
 ABC will have NBA Finals for the 25th consecutive season.[24]